How to Fix an Itchy Sweater

 One of the best parts about the onset of cooler weather is breaking out your sweater collection.
 There's always that one gorgeous sweater, though, that's just a little too itchy and sadly finds its way to the bottom of the drawer no matter how much you love it.
 If comfort is your priority, you wouldn't tolerate shoes that don't fit, stiff jeans, or too-small tops, so why accept itchy sweaters?

 But now you can give your sweater a new life and get rid of that itch once and for all.
-See how it's done below, and then scroll down to shop for your next favorite sweaters for fall 2020.
+See how it's done below, and then scroll down to shop for your next favorite sweaters for winter 2022.

 1. Soak Your Sweater in Water and Vinegar